microsoft/pxt/docs/writing-docs/testing.md

 ## Tutorial testing

-The ``jake testtutorials`` command will parse and run the tutorial test cases, and validate against the baselines.
+The ``gulp testtutorials`` command will parse and run the tutorial test cases, and validate against the baselines.
 Baselines will be automatically generated and stored in the cases folder, if they are not present.

 ```
-jake testtutorials
+gulp testtutorials
 ```